 Annetta Kapon works in Sculpture, Installation and Video.
 Kapon, born in Athens, Greece, lives in Los Angeles and has exhibited in the United States and abroad since 1982.
-She is a Professor and Interim Chair in MFA Fine Arts at Otis College of Art and Design, where she teaches both studio and theory seminars.
+She is a Professor in MFA Fine Arts at Otis College of Art and Design, where she teaches both studio and theory seminars.

 Her work has been featured at Side Street Projects, Jewish Museum in Greece, the University of Chicago, LACE, Exit Art, Wexner Center for the Arts and the Biennale of Sydney among others.

 She has had solo exhibitions at Shoshana Wayne Gallery, Armstrong/Schoenheit, French Institute and Zefxis in Greece, Carnegie Mellon University, U.C.
-Riverside, Southern Exposure in San Francisco and Las Cienegas Projects and Coachella Valley Art Center.
+Riverside, Southern Exposure in San Francisco, Las Cienegas Projects and Coachella Valley Art Center.

 Kapon holds B.A. and M.A. degrees in English from the Aristotle University in Thessaloniki and the University of London, respectively.
 She then received her BFA from Otis/Parsons and her MFA from UCLA.
 She is the recipient of numerous artist residency fellowships, as well as WESTAF, Art Matters, Pollock/Krasner, Fulbright-Niarchos and California Community Foundation grants.